-Description: Specifies the input file with fault pillar nodes that should be updated.Argument: One.
-The filename.Default:Repeatable: No
+Description: Specifies the input file with fault pillar nodes that should be updated.

 6.14.7.2 <output-file> (necessary)

 Description: Name of output file which specifies how much each node is moved.
 The file format is the same as for the input file.